 - Fast for 8 hours before the exam

-- Most importantly stay calm and relax
+- Stay calm and relax

 Your clothes should be comfortable and lightweight as well since even a pound may make the difference in determining your premiums.
 Plus, you’ll want to choose a place that is comfortable for you, such as your home if possible or a location that will minimize the stress.
 Fasting before the exam will ensure your blood work is not affected by excessive blood sugar.